-The Company's Medicare Advantage and Standalone Prescription Drug Plan ("PDP") products are heavily regulated by CMS.
+The Company's Medicare Advantage products are heavily regulated by CMS.
 The regulations and contractual requirements applicable to the Company and other private participants in Medicare programs are complex, expensive to comply with and subject to change.
-For example, in the second quarter of 2014, CMS issued a final rule implementing the ACA requirements that Medicare Advantage and PDP plans report and refund to CMS overpayments that those plans receive from CMS.
+For example, in the second quarter of 2014, CMS issued a final rule implementing the ACA requirements that Medicare Advantage plans report and refund to CMS overpayments that those plans receive from CMS.
 The precise interpretation, impact and legality of this rule are not clear and are subject to pending litigation.
-Payments the Company receives from CMS for its Medicare Advantage and PDP businesses also are subject to risk adjustment based on the health status of the individuals enrolled.
-Elements of that risk adjustment mechanism continue to be challenged by the U.S. Department of Justice, the OIG and CMS itself.
+Payments the Company receives from CMS for its Medicare Advantage business also are subject to risk adjustment based on the health status of the individuals enrolled.
+Elements of that risk adjustment mechanism continue to be challenged by the U.S. Department of Justice, the Office of Inspector General of the HHS (the "OIG") and CMS itself.
 Substantial changes in the risk adjustment mechanism, including changes that result from enforcement or audit actions, could materially affect the amount of the Company's Medicare reimbursement, require the Company to raise prices or reduce the benefits offered to Medicare beneficiaries, and potentially limit the Company's (and the industry's) participation in the Medicare program.